Confronting My Neurotypical Privilege

 If there someone in my life who hasn’t mentioned a certain diagnosis and doesn’t seem to want to talk about it then I have to know when it’s time to walk away and trust that the person will seek their other support systems.

-If it is someone in my life that has been open with me about being neurodivergent then I absolutely have to be patient, and communicate with them about what I can do to help in the event that they head down a dark path.
+If it is someone in my life that has been open with me about being neurodivergent then I absolutely have to exercise patience, and communicate with them about what I can do to help in the event that they head down a dark path.

 The rule that I strive to follow is that I should always try to understand first and then only react if I determine an unfair attack has been launched against me with no path to diplomatic resolution.
 It much less simple than it sounds, but I believe that it is worth the effort.
 This doesn’t mean that I have to love and understand every single person who is neurodivergent—that would be unrealistic.
 It just means that I have be mindful and kind when it comes to evaluating how I am going to respond to the behavior of others.